-This leaflet has been written to help you understand more about hirsutism.
-It tells you what it is, what causes it, what can be done about it, and provides sources of additional information.
+This leaflet has been written to help you understand more about hirsutism and explains what it is, what causes it, what can be done about it and provides sources of additional information.

 What is hirsutism?

-Hirsutism refers to excessive growth of dark, thick and coarse hair in an individual (usually female) in a male pattern.
-Commonly affected areas are upper lips, chin, central chest, midline of the stomach, lower back, buttocks and front of thighs.
-Hirsutism affects approximately 10% of women in Western societies and is commoner in those of Mediterranean or Middle-Eastern descent.
+Hirsutism refers to excessive growth of thick and coarse hair in women which appears the upper lip, chin, central chest, abdomen, lower back, buttocks and thighs similar to men.
+Hirsutism affects approximately 5-10% of women in Western societies and is more common in those of Mediterranean or Middle-Eastern descent.